(Melissa served as a Research Assistant for ALiTE)

 Dolmans, D., Loyens, S., Marcq, H., & Gijbels, D. (2016).
 Deep and surface learning in problem-based learning: A review of the literature.
 Advances in Health Sciences Education: Theory and Practice, 21(5), 1087-1112.

-Articles Published in the Region
+Articles Published in/about the Region

 Chan, S., & Yuen, M. (2014).
-Creativity beliefs, creative personality and creativity-fostering practices of gifted education teachers and regular class teachers in Hong Kong.
+Creativity beliefs, creative personality and creativity -Fostering practices of gifted education teachers and regular class teachers in Hong Kong.
 Thinking Skills and Creativity, 14, 109-118.

 Hui, A., Chow, B., Chan, A., Chui, B., & Sam, C. (2015).
 Creativity in Hong Kong classrooms: Transition from a seriously formal pedagogy to informally playful learning.
 Education 3-13, 43(4), 393-403.